 For younger kids, consideration should be given to their routines especially around napping, as this dictates what the rest of the family are free to do.
-Provide a space where parents can watch over their napping toddlers and enjoy a beautiful view, with a good book and a beverage.
-Some parents appreciate that kids can be noisy, so prefer accommodation with a general tolerance of noise (where there are lots of guests with kids) or a measure of isolation.
+Provide a space where parents can watch over napping toddlers and enjoy a beautiful view, with a good book and a beverage.
+Some parents appreciate that kids can be noisy, so prefer accommodation with a general tolerance of noise (where there are other guests with kids) or a measure of isolation.
 Then they don’t worry about their kids disturbing others nor do other people’s kids bug them.

 There are small but effective ways to make kids feel special and win over their parents.